infinite-table/infinite-react/www/pages/blog/2022/11/08/why-another-datagrid.page.md

 At the other end of the spectrum ias AG Grid a full-featured DataGrid that offers all this out of the box.

-With Infinite Table, we're trying to strike a balance between the two extremes - offering a declarative API that is easy to use and get started with, while still giving you the flexibility to customize the UI and the behavior of the component, via both controlled and uncontrolled props.
+With Infinite Table, we're trying to strike a balance between these 2 very different approaches - by offering a declarative API that is easy to use and get started with, while still giving you the flexibility to customize the UI and the behavior of the component, via both controlled and uncontrolled props.

 Let's take a look at an example of a similar UI, this time built with Infinite Table.